ids/cluster-builder/README.md

 cluster-builder
  |_ clusters
   |_ ids          # an organization - git repo - named anything - shorter is better
-   |_ swarm-dev   # a cluster definition package in the organization repo
+   |_ k8s-dev     # a cluster definition package in the organization repo
     |_ hosts      # the cluster inventory hosts file
 ```
 All resulting artifacts from __Cluster Builder__ are then stored within the cluster definition package.